supolaris/Quiz_App/README.md

 # Quiz_App
- This repository contains the code for qizz app in react native
+ This repository contains the code for Quiz app in React Native

 Steps to follow: